MonoidMusician/blog/sources/comprehensive_errors.md

 ### The Monad Stack in Practice

 For an implementation of Dhall as it stands today, it really only needs local context and errors.
 I also added a writer to the stack (just in case!).
-And for import resolution, the stack needs a base monad of `Aff` for asynchronous effects, instead of a pure monad like `Identity`.
+And for import resolution, the stack needs a base monad of `Aff`{.purescript} for asynchronous effects, instead of a pure monad like `Identity`{.purescript}.
 But the point is: it all supports parallelism nicely.
-(There's a tiny bit of state tied into import resolution, but it is unimportant since it isn't implemented with `StateT` but instead as part of effects already in `Aff`, plus its actual order of evaluation should not matter.)
+(There's a tiny bit of state tied into import resolution, but it is unimportant since it isn't implemented with `StateT` but instead as part of effects already in `Aff`{.purescript}, plus its actual order of evaluation should not matter.)

 For the new features I am adding, I need to add some notion of state.
-Part 2 will get into what actually goes into this (**not** `StateT`!), but the trick is ensuring that it works with parallelism.
+Part 2 will get into what actually goes into this (**not** `StateT`{.purescript}!), but the trick is ensuring that it works with parallelism.
 Once it does, the actual structure of typechecking is the same!
 Just with a few special function invocations sprinkled around the leaves to make use of the new state.

 ### Implementing a Parallel Typechecker